Maschinenraum

 API

-We’ve updated our API Documentation with examples for the Marketplace Application section.
-Within the same documentation, you have access to the Contract Management API Documentation as well.
+We have updated our API documentation with examples for the Marketplace Application area.
+Within the documentation, you now also have the option of accessing the contract management API documentation.

-We’ve released an update to the command line interface for the gridscale API, gscloud, to v0.10.0.
-New features include subcommands allowing you to view a quick account summary including API tokens as well as all available Managed Kubernetes (GSK) and PostgreSQL releases.
-This release fixes the gscloud build on OpenBSD, and the gscloud package for FreeBSD also supports this latest version.
+We have released an update of the command line interface for the gridscale API, gscloud, to v0.10.0.
+New features include sub-commands that provide a quick account overview including API tokens, as well as all available Managed Kubernetes (GSK) and PostgreSQL versions.
+This version fixes the gscloud build on OpenBSD.
+The gscloud package for FreeBSD also supports the latest version.

-Our Go-based API client, gsclient-go, has been updated to v3.6.2.
-The client facilitates an application to interact with the gridscale Cloud Platform and allows you to create and manage resources.
-This release features fixes to service templates within PaaS update requests, and corrects an issue associated with losses during concurrent protocol requests.
+Our Go-based API client gsclient-go has been updated to v3.6.2.
+The client makes it easier for an application to interact with the gridscale Cloud Platform and enables the creation and management of resources.
+This release includes fixes for service templates within PaaS update requests and fixes issues related to loss of concurrent log requests.

-gridscale’s Terraform Provider has also been updated to v1.9.1, supporting the latest gsclient-go package.
-New features include the addition of GSK and PostgreSQL resources.
-We’ve updated the Terraform user documentation as well.
+In addition, gridscale’s Terraform Provider has also been updated to v1.9.1 and thus supports the latest gsclient-go package.
+The new functions include the addition of GSK and PostgreSQL resources.
+We have also updated the Terraform user documentation.

 More from the Machine Room